MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/understand/what-is.md

 ### **Extensibility**

 Windows Admin Center was built with extensibility in mind from the beginning, with the ability for Microsoft and 3rd party developers to build tools and solutions beyond the current  offerings.
-Microsoft will be offering an [SDK](../extend/how-sdk-works.md) in the near future to enable developers to build their own tools for Windows Admin Center.
+Microsoft offers an [SDK](../extend/extensibility-overview.md) that enables developers to build their own tools for Windows Admin Center.

 > [!Tip]
 > Ready to install Windows Admin Center?
 [Download now](https://aka.ms/WACDownload)